rajatrakesh/IoT-predictive-maintenance/README.md

 ![](./images/image20.png)

-## Lab 8 - Fast analytics on fast data with Kudu and Impala
+## Fast analytics on fast data with Kudu and Impala

 In this lab, you will run some SQL queries using the Impala engine.
 You can run a report to inform you which machines are likely to break in the near future.